- >> Download the German language version of this press kit (PDF)

 - >> Download the Italian language version of this press kit (PDF)

-The Ljubljana Marshes is a natural area of wetlands and peat bogs, known for its rare animal and vegetation species, and for the remains of the prehistoric pile dwellings, which are included in the UNESCO World Heritage List.
+The Ljubljana Marshes is a natural area of wetlands and peat bogs, known for its rare animal and vegetal species and for the remains of the prehistoric pile dwellings, which are inscribed under the UNESCO World Heritage List.

 The marshes extend over the south and southeast part of the Ljubljana Basin between the towns of Škofljica, Ig, Podpeč, Borovnica, Vrhnika, Drenov Grič and Brezovica and measure approximately 160 square kilometers.
 The creation of the marshes was influenced by the Ljubljanica River and their image is even nowadays marked by its stream.
 Due to the unique characteristics of the marsh soil and of the bottom of the Ljubljanica River, the marshes have preserved evidence from all the historical periods and cultures.

 The preservation of organic substances like wood, fibres, vegetal remains and skeletons was rendered possible by water.
 Archaeologists found more than 10,000 artefacts from different historical periods, which are kept in museums in Ljubljana and abroad.
 The most important find of all is the world’s oldest wooden wheel, dating approximately between 3,350 and 3,100 B.C.